TikTok: To Sponsor, or Not to Sponsor

 Moving forward, when we take into account the entire dataset, the average engagement rate change is a whopping 8,111% for sponsored ads.
 Now, what if we take this same average but disregard engagement rates that are over 100%, (highlighted in red), as these figures may be outlandish, especially in reference to certain extreme outliers.
 What happens is the average drops from 8,111% to -15%.

-Understanding that 70% of TikTokers with less than 200k followers are over 100% engagement, and only 27% of TikTokers with more than 200k followers are over 100% engagement, proves how far a modest following can go.
+Understanding that 70% of TikTokers with less than 200k followers are over 100% engaged and only 27% of TikTokers with more than 200k followers are over 100% engagement, proves how far a modest following can go.
 Furthermore, notice how there are only 26/110 TikTokers that are under 200K followers with the ability to dilute the entire deck; the average engagement rate of those 26 is 32,845%, while the rest is only 362%.
-Looks like nano and micro influencers aren’t the underdogs after all.
+Looks like nano and micro-influencers aren’t the underdogs after all.

 Looking at the final ten TikTokers in the deck, (‘Sponsored’ sheet/cells 103-112), you will notice in bold the control group.
 These individuals leave the largest impact on the app itself and rake in the coin like nobody else.